 Still, you can technically visit Leh all year round.

-Outside of these months, snow and ice can block the roads in and out of Leh and access to Ladakh can be limited to flying.
-In winter, you’re only hope of reaching Leh is to fly.
+Outside of summer, snow and ice can block the roads in and out of Leh and access to Ladakh is limited to flying.
+In winter, you’re only hope of reaching Leh is by plane.
 Even many locals migrate away from Ladakh at this time.

 However, many travellers prefer to reach Leh by road.
 This is one of the greatest road trips in the world and is not for the faint-hearted.
 To reach Leh by road, you can come from two directions: from Srinagar or from Manali.